Combat Training Centre: Structure

-The Canadian Forces School of Military Engineering.
+The Canadian Forces School of Military Engineering (CFSME).
 CFSME trains engineering officers and soldiers of the Canadian Army and Royal Canadian Air Force.
 The mission of the Engineers is to assist friendly troops to survive, move and operate while denying the same to the enemy.

 The Canadian Forces School of Communications and Electronics, CFB Kingston, Ontario.
 CFSCE is the Canadian Forces' Network Operations Centre of Excellence, which trains Army and Air Force personnel to conduct the spectrum of network operations.
 Officers and soldiers are trained at CFSCE to provide friendly troops with the ability to communicate and transfer data at all operational levels and to defend military networks from interference by an adversary.

-The Royal Canadian Electrical and Mechanical Engineers School, CFB Borden.
+The Royal Canadian Electrical and Mechanical Engineers School (RCEMES), CFB Borden.
 RCEMES trains both officers and craftsmen of the Royal Canadian Electrical and Mechanical Engineers to maintain, repair and sustain Army equipment ranging from small arms to main battle tanks.

 The Tactics School.
 Tactics School advocates the training and education of Army and other CF personnel by providing formal courses, learning support and Counter-Improvised Explosive Devices and other centre-of-excellence expertise.
 The Tactics School is focused on developing the Army's future leaders primarily for the combat team level.

-The Canadian Army Advanced Warfare Centre, 8 Wing Trenton, Ontario.
+The Canadian Army Advanced Warfare Centre (CAAWC), 8 Wing Trenton, Ontario.
 CAAWC trains Army personnel in the skills required to conduct operations in a variety of challenging environments such as mountains, jungles, deserts and the Arctic.
 It is also the home of basic and advanced parachute training and parachute maintenance for the Canadian Forces.

 The Canadian Army Trials and Evaluations Unit conducts impartial trials and evaluations of new or modified equipment to ensure that soldiers' concerns and recommendations are represented.

 The Army Learning Support Centre integrates emerging technologies and learning methods into training, including distance learning, 3D modelling, gaming, animation and virtual reality; while significantly reducing the costs required for training with improved success rates across the board.